Refined Cauchy identity for spin Hall-Littlewood symmetric rational functions: Application to ASEP eigenfunctions

 \subsection{Summation identities for the ASEP eigenfunctions}

 Specializing our main result (\Cref{thm:intro_sHL_refined}), we obtain the following: \begin{corollary} Let

 Then

-\end{corollary} \begin{proof} This is simply the ASEP specialization of \Cref{thm:intro_sHL_refined} with $\gamma=1$.
+\end{corollary} In a different language concerning the six-vertex model, the first of identities \eqref{eq:ASEP_summation_formula} (leading to the Izergin--Korepin determinant) essentially appears in \cite{cantini2020integral}. \begin{proof}[Proof of \Cref{cor:ASEP_summation_formula}] This is simply the ASEP specialization of \Cref{thm:intro_sHL_refined} with $\gamma=1$.
 Indeed, observe that for $s=-1/\sqrt{q}$ the summation over $\lambda\in \mathrm{Sign}_N$ turns into a summation over strictly ordered $N$-tuples $\vec x$ with $x_1\ge0$.
 After necessary simplifications we arrive at the desired determinants in the right-hand side. \end{proof} \begin{remark} Note that the refined Cauchy identity of \Cref{thm:intro_sHL_refined} with $\gamma\ne 1$ does not specialize nicely to the ASEP case.
 Indeed, for general $\gamma$ the denominator $(s_0^2;q)_{m_0(\lambda)}$ cancels with the same prefactor in $\mathsf{F}^*_{\lambda}$, which means that arbitrarily many vertical paths can be at location $0$.
 Setting $\gamma=1$ removes this issue and leads to a strictly ordered summation which precisely matches the summation of the ASEP eigenfunctions. \end{remark}

 The sum of the products of two ASEP eigenfunctions can start from an arbitrary location, not necessarily zero: \begin{lemma} Assuming \eqref{eq:ASEP_summability_condition}, for any $k\in \mathbb{Z}$ we have